For best experience please turn on javascript and use a modern browser!

 At the University of Amsterdam (UvA), we focus on creating a healthy future through innovative education and research.
 Our goal is to equip students and professionals with the knowledge and skills needed to contribute to sustainable and healthier societies.
 Within the Healthy Future theme, we emphasize fostering interdisciplinary and transdisciplinary collaboration to address complex health challenges and develop sustainable solutions.

-• Special Interest Group (SIG) Healthy Future Education
+Special Interest Group Healthy Future Education

 The Special Interest Group (SIG) Healthy Future Education brings together researchers and educators who focus on innovative education within specific themes related to a healthy future.
 The SIG promotes knowledge exchange and interdisciplinary collaboration on topics such as preventive healthcare, social well-being networks, and healthy food systems.